sagemath/sage-archive-2023-02-01/src/doc/en/tutorial/latex.rst

 It is also possible to control which variant of TeX is used for system-wide invocations, thus also influencing the nature of the output.
-Similarly, it is also possible to control when the notebook will use jsMath (simple TeX snippets) or the system-wide TeX installation (more complicated LaTeX expressions).
+Similarly, it is also possible to control when the notebook will use MathJax (simple TeX snippets) or the system-wide TeX installation (more complicated LaTeX expressions).